rsasaki0109/lidarslam_ros2/README.md

 graphslam_ros2
 ====
-this is a ros2 slam package of the frontend using gicp/ndt scan matching and the backend using graph-based slam.
+this is a ros2 slam package of the frontend using ndt scan matching and the backend using graph-based slam.
 ## requirement to build
 You need install g2o, or
 ```